phalcon-orphanage/docs/fa/api/Phalcon_Session_Bag.rst

 :raw-html:`<a href="https://github.com/phalcon/cphalcon/blob/master/phalcon/session/bag.zep" class="btn btn-default btn-sm">Source on GitHub</a>`

 This component helps to separate session data into "namespaces".
 Working by this way you can easily create groups of session variables into the application

 .. code-block:: php

     <?php

-    $user = new \Phalcon\Session\Bag('user');
+    $user = new \Phalcon\Session\Bag("user");

     $user->name = "Kimbra Johnson";
     $user->age  = 22;